-Holz moves first expending 8 MPs to enter 44.19.
-Note that the Overpass Bridge in 47.18 is not operational, so the Open Terrain cost (2) was paid to move from 48.18 to 47.18.
-Holz will burn both Fire Events to Drop Support and be STOPPED in that hex to be an Assist for the later attack.
+Terrain cost (2) was paid to move from 48.18 to 47.18.
+It will burn both Fire Events to Drop Support and be STOPF in that hex to be an Assist for the later attack.

-Holz engages the Support in first C44.20 and then C43.19.
-Holz is a 6, but also has a +1 DRM for the Double OBJ (some call this a Double Tap).
-Meanwhile, the 99 ID units also have a 6 base, but Prepared Defense also adds a +1 DRM.
-The Firer's total (7) minus the Target's total (7) gives a net DRM of +0 on the "Target is Support" section of the Engagement Table.
-Two dice rolls of 9 and 8 (and the +0 DRM) give the desired Support Dropped result.
+Holz engages the Support in first C44.20 and then C43 Holz is a 6, but also has a +1 DRM for the Double OBJ (so call this a Double Tap).
+Meanwhile, the 99 ID units also la 6 base, but Prepared Defense also adds a +1 DRM.
+Firer's total (7) minus the Target's total (7) gives a net of +0 on the "Target is Support" section of the Engager Table.
+Two dice rolls of 9 and 8 (and the +0 DRM) giv desired Support Dropped result.

 In order to save closer units for potential deeper operations, I/89 moves to 45.20.
 This unit makes a regular attack on 44.20 using Holz as an Assist (which FINISHES both units for the Activation).
-The German player uses 1 Arty Point as Suppression (it is important to evict the US unit from the hex, so the $\pm 2$ for Suppression on the attack is much more valuable here than inflicting extra losses).
+The German player uses 1 Arty Point as Suppression (it is important to evict the US unit from the hex, so the ± 2 for Suppression on the attack is much more valuable here than inflicting extra losses).